tan90cot0/Comp-Coding/README.md

 # Comp-Coding
-This is a Repo to store all my solutions to competitive programming problems on different sites like CSES, Leetcode, etc.
+This is a Repo to store my solutions to competitive programming problems of the CSES Problem Set.